sniang/GBARpy/README.md

 ![GUI_5](https://github.com/sniang/GBARpy/blob/main/example/GUI_5.png)

+The window posses 4 buttons:
+* Set: to set the parameters and use them in the future analysis
+* Save: to save the parameters as a binary file (.mcp) to be able to use the parameters during a future session
+* Load: to import the parameters from a binary file previously created (.mcp file)
+* Remove: to empty the form

+Be careful: if you do not press the "set" buttons and close the MCP parameter windows, what you filled in the form is lost.
+On the contrary, pressing "remove" by accident is not a problem if you didn't press "set", in that case, close and re-open the window.

 [GUI_6](https://github.com/sniang/GBARpy/blob/main/example/GUI_6.png)

 ![GUI_6](https://github.com/sniang/GBARpy/blob/main/example/GUI_6.png)

+One ce parameters has been set, press "Analyse the picture".
+If "ratio" has been set, then the pixels are converted in mm.
+If all the parameters are set, then the border of your phosphore screen will be draw.
+In the future, these parameters will be used to improve the fitting of the pictures.

 ## MCPpicture library
 ### Basic code for an analysis
 The examples corresponds to the python scripts [MCP_example_basic.py](https://github.com/sniang/GBARpy/blob/main/example/MCP_example_basic.py) and [MCP_example_small_functions.py](https://github.com/sniang/GBARpy/blob/main/example/MCP_example_small_functions.py).